Late Summer Camping in Snowdonia

 We are now on the summit of Snowdon,

 “Yn nês i’r nèn, ac uwch ben byd.”

 Join us for late summer weekend camping in heart of Snowdonia.

 At the head of Llyn Gwynant lake, in magnificent surroundings right below Snowdon itself, the Llyn Gwynant campsite is a perfect base for exploring the summits Snowdonia.

-For those who don’t need to rush away in a Sunday, a shorter walk around Beddgelert, taking in Cwm Bychan and Llyn Dinas, is on offer, or perhaps a paddle.
+For those who don’t need to rush away on Sunday, a shorter walk around Beddgelert, taking in Cwm Bychan and Llyn Dinas, is on offer, or perhaps a paddle.